Ranch and Family History

 Hurricane Iniki—1992 and beyond

 Jeff and Karin married three years later in 1995.
 They have three children that grew up on the ranch and share in the family’s love for the outdoors and beauty of the ranch.
 Karin presently oversees the ranch with her father’s wise expertise, as Jeff continues his career in construction while still consulting on all ranch matters.

 Iconic Princeville Ranch

 From 1831 to present, Princeville Ranch has been an icon on the north shore of Kaua’i.
-With an assortment of eco-adventures, an events center, 60 horses and a herd of 200 cows, the ranch remains an important part of the North Shore agricultural community.
+With 50 horses and a herd of over 200 cows, the ranch remains an important part of the North Shore agricultural community.